What is the Financial Services Compensation Scheme (FSCS)?

 • Claims can be made if the financial service is unable to pay back the money you have lost itself - this is also known as being in 'default'

-• Claims can only be made against firms that were regulated at the time of your deposit
+• Claims can only be made against firms that were regulated at the time you did business with it

 It may also be possible to make historic claims but what you can claim for will depend on the financial product and how long ago you suffered the financial loss.